Neet-Nestor/Telegram-Media-Downloader/README.md

 ![Tampermonkey install button](./assets/tampermonkey_install.png)

 ## Currently Limitation
-This script currently works on https://web.telegram.org/k/ only.
-It may not function properly on other version of Telegram webapp such as https://web.telegram.org/a/.
+This script currently works on https://web.telegram.org/k/ and https://webk.telegram.org/.
+It may not function properly on other version of Telegram webapp such as https://web.telegram.org/a/ or https://webz.telegram.org/.

 ## Usage
 This script will add a download button for every image and video opened on [Telegram Web](https://web.telegram.org/) as shown below.
 Note that the download will only happens *after* the entire video has been loaded, so if you are downloading a large file it can take quite a while until you see the the file downloaded and that is expected.